donald-pinckney/pacsolve/README.md

 - `cd npm/`
 - `npm install -g`
+- Find the location of the installed NPM binary, and symlink it to someplace in your PATH under the name `minnpm`.
+E.g.: `ln -s ~/.npm-packages/bin/npm ~/.local/bin/minnpm`.
 - Then probably restart your terminal
-- From anywhere, run `npm install --help`.
+- From anywhere, run `minnpm install --help`.
 You should see `--rosette` listed as an option.
 All done!